| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 the knowledge of good and evil.
 A failed (because its effects were temporary)

-third prong was his attempt to use Baalam to tell King Balak how he could
+third prong was his attempt to use Baalam to tell

-spread the whoredom of Peor/Reason in the church.
-That attempt failed because
+King Balak how he could spread the whoredom of Peor/Reason in the church.
+That attempt failed because it

-the Greek philosophers to spread the whoredom of Peor to the church.
-But pagan
+Greek philosophers to spread the whoredom of Peor to

-philosophers are obviously pagan so where was the subtlety?
-The subtlety
+the church.
+But pagan philosophers are obviously pagan so where was the

-was in wrapping philosophy in sheep’s clothing so it would be palatable to
+subtlety?
+The subtlety was in wrapping philosophy in sheep’s clothing so it

-Christians by calling it Reason and Natural Law.
-Those names and the
+would be palatable to Christians by calling it Reason and Natural Law.
+Those

-gates of the church and let the Trojan horse in.
+opened the gates of the church and let the Trojan horse in.

 Are

 you infected with philosophy?
 Let’s check.
-Do the Magna Carta rebellion,
+Do the Magna Carta

-you do that, and believe all of it, and apply it to everything in life – such
+If you do that, and believe all of it, and apply it to everything in life – such

 as the pop quiz you just took – you can be saved.
 And if you don’t, “Get thee